The Padlock (fairy tale): Albania

-In an Italian-Albanian tale collected by linguist Martin Camaj from a source in Greci and translated to Italian as Il figlio del re, falco ("The Son of the King, Falcon"), and to German as Der Sohn des Königs, der ein Falke war ("The King's Son who was a Falcon"), a girl works as a spinner, while her sisters and mother toil in the fields.
+In an Italian-Albanian tale collected by linguist Martin Camaj from a source in Greci with the title I-bíri réjit ç-u-bë falkún and translated to Italian as Il figlio del re che diventa falco ("The King's Son who Became a Falcon") or Il figlio del re, falco ("The Son of the King, Falcon"), and to German as Der Sohn des Königs, der ein Falke war ("The King's Son who was a Falcon"), a girl works as a spinner, while her sisters and mother toil in the fields.
 One day, she wants to get some fresh air and join her family in plucking cabbages, but her mother objects.
 The next day, the whole family goes to pluck cabbages, the girl ventures into the forest and finds a large cabbage stalk.
 She pulls it and is dragged underground to a dark chamber.
 The Virgin Mary is down there, to Whom she asks where she can find an exit.
 The Virgin Mary tells the girl she will meet a prince who is human ("Christian man") by night and falcon by day.
 The Virgin Mary says she will turn the girl into a broom during the night; during the day, she will do the chores, then turn into a broom at night.
 It happens thus, and the falcon prince suspects there is someone in the house with him, and decides to investigate.
 After a few days, he spies on the girl turning from a broom to human form and discovers her.
 The girl explains her presence there, and the prince surmises Jesus and the Virgin Mary sent the girl there to break his curse, which will only be undone when only a single cock crows, three eggs crack, and a single bell rings.
 The prince marries the girl and she becomes pregnant.
 One day, a bearded old man appears underground and advises the girl to leave for the upper world, then gives her three golden eggs.
 The girl follows the old man's instructions and leaves for the surface.
 On the road, the eggs crack open and out come three golden birds.
 The girl reaches a king's palace and offers the three golden birds.
 A king's servant wants to buy the golden birds and the girl sells them for the right to spend the night and have her baby in safety.
 The king welcomes her and places her in the chicken coop, mentioning how they are doing this in a way to compensate for their missing son, who was cursed by a witch.
 Soon enough, the girl gives birth to a baby son, whom the queen says looks remarkably like the lost prince.
 The girl reveals that she is indeed the prince's wife, but he is living underground and assumes falcon form.
 She then tells the queen the conditions to release the prince from his enchantment: three eggs must be cracked, all bells must be muffled, so that only a single bell rings on Easter, and only a single cock crows.
 The queen does as her daughter-in-law instructed, and kills all but one rooster.
 This grants the prince human form for a day.
 He seizes the opportunity to visit his wife and says he misses her.
 Soon, the girl tells the queen and the king need to tie every church bell, leaving only one to ring on Easter in order to break the curse for good.
-The monarchs do as they were told, and the prince is released from the curse, and returns to his parents' castle to live with his wife and son.
+The monarchs do as they were told; the prince is released from the curse, and returns to his parents' castle to live with his wife and son.